milo-trujillo/alert/README.md

 Overview
 --------

-Alerts is an RSS monitoring script.
+Alert is an RSS monitoring script.
 It reads a list of RSS feeds, reads a list of alert terms, and if any alert terms appear in the RSS feeds, sends an email to the specified address.

 Example email
 -------------